U.S. prosecutors link Chinese officials to U.N. bribe case

 He was among seven people, including Ng, charged since October in what prosecutors say is an ongoing investigation into the scheme in which Ashe took $1.3 million in bribes from Chinese businessmen.

-Prosecutors said those bribes included more than $500,000 from Ng in exchange for, among other things, Ashe seeking U.N. support for the conference centre that Ng's company would develop.
+Prosecutors said those bribes included more than $500,000 from Ng in exchange for, among other things, Ashe seeking U.N. support for the conference center that Ng's company would develop.

 They said the bribes included a $2,500-per-month job at South-South News for Ashe's wife.